Cray-HPE/docs-csm/operations/validate_csm_health.md

     ncn# du -ah -B 1024M /root | sort -n -r | head -n 10
     ```

-  - The `cray-crus-` pod is expected to be in the Init state until Slurm and MUNGE
+  - The `cray-crus-` pod is expected to be in the `Init` state until Slurm and MUNGE
 are installed.
 In particular, this will be the case if executing this as part of the validation after completing the [Install CSM Services](../install/install_csm_services.md).
 If in doubt, validate the CRUS service using the [CMS Validation Tool](#sms-health-checks).
 If the CRUS check passes using that tool, do not worry about the `cray-crus-` pod state.
-  - The `hmn-discovery` and `cray-dns-unbound-manager` cronjob pods may be in a 'NotReady' state.
+  - The `hmn-discovery` and `cray-dns-unbound-manager` cronjob pods may be in a `NotReady` state.
 This is expected as these pods are periodically started and transition to the completed state.

 <a name="check-of-system-management-monitoring-tools"></a>